First administrator setup

 Create administrator account

-Register the first administrator account using email and password:
+Register the first administrator account with an email address and password:

 curl -i -c cookies.txt -X POST "https://your-platform.example.com/api/auth/sign-up/email" \